zalenix/portaldocs/portal-sdk/generated/portalfx-extensions-status-codes.md

 <a name="status-codes-and-error-messages-manifest-not-received"></a>
 ### Manifest Not Received

 ERROR: The bootstrap logic was completed, however the extension did not return a manifest to the shell.
-The shell waits for a period of time (currently 40 seconds as of 2014/10/06) and then times out.
+The shell waits for a period of time, approximately 40 seconds, and then times out.

 SOLUTION:

 1. Verify that the extension is correctly hosted and accessible from the browser.

 1. If the extension is using AMD modules, verify that the `manifest.js` file is accessible from the browser.
 Under default settings it should be present at `/Content/Scripts/_generated/manifest.js`.

+1. Open the dev tools network tab in your browser and try opening the extension URL, appending the following query string parameter `sessionId=testSessionId`.
+This should open a blank page and all requests in the network tab should be 200 or 300 level responses, with no failures.
+If there is a server error in the extension, the browser  will display  the error and a call stack if available.

+1. If the failures are from a CDN domain, determine whether the same URL is accessible from the extension domain.
+If so, the CDN might be corrupt or out of sync.
+In this case, flushing the CDN would mitigate the issue.

+1. Scan the events table to see if there are any other relevant error messages during the time frame of the alert.

 * * *